openvinotoolkit/openvino_tensorflow/docs/ARCHITECTURE.md

 # Architecture of OpenVINO™ integration with TensorFlow

-This document describes the high-level architecture of OpenVINO™ integration with TensorFlow (OVTF).
-This OVTF is registered as a graph optimization pass in TensorFlow and optimizes the execution of supported operator clusters using OpenVINO™ runtime.
+This document describes the high-level architecture of OpenVINO™ integration with TensorFlow.
+This capability is registered as a graph optimization pass in TensorFlow and optimizes the execution of supported operator clusters using OpenVINO™ runtime.
 Unsupported operators fall back to native TensorFlow runtime.

 ## Architecture Diagram